lmorchard/blog.decafbad.com/_posts/2004-12-02-crossbreedingxsltzpt.markdown

 ---
-wordpress_id: 570
+comments_archived: true
+date: '2004-12-02T20:15:52-05:00'
+excerpt: Both ZPT and XSLT very different technologies, but they are often
+    used in similar contexts.
+More than once, I've wished that XSLT was as simple as ZPT (i.e. less verbose and intrusive, more document centered), and I've wished that ZPT had some of the features of XSLT (i.e. ability to be used as a transforming filter).
 layout: post
-title: Cross-breeding XSLT and ZPT
-excerpt: Both ZPT and XSLT very different technologies, but they are often used in similar contexts.
-More than once, I've wished that XSLT was as simple as ZPT (i.e. less verbose and intrusive, more document centered), and I've wished that ZPT had some of the features of XSLT (i.e. ability to be used as a transforming filter).
-date: "2004-12-02T20:15:52-05:00"
 tags:
 - xml
 - python
+title: Cross-breeding XSLT and ZPT
+wordpress_id: 570
 wordpress_slug: crossbreedingxsltzpt
 wordpress_url: http://www.decafbad.com/blog/?p=570
 ---